XanaduAI/thewalrus/docs/index.rst

 :Release: |release|
 :Date: |today|

-Library for efficiently calculating the exact hafnian in polynomial time.
+Library for efficiently calculating the exact hafnian in exponential time.

 Features
 ========

-* Super fast

-* Easy to install

-* Causes a collapse of the polynomial hierarchy to the third top-level

-* Potential solution to the P=NP problem - further testing needed
+* Fastest calculation of the hafnian and loop hafnian

+* The algorithms in this library are what  Ryser's formula is to the permanent.

 Getting started
 ===============